RE at Lawley Primary School

 The whole school community at Lawley have high expectations for our children, and strive to ensure they leave school as confident, polite and independent young people, with the appropriate skills, values and learning to become successful in whatever their future will be.
 We aspire to instil in all our children a desire to never stop learning and to have the courage to succeed in whatever they do, across all areas of school life and beyond.
 At Lawley we are ‘Planting the seeds, growing the future.’

-Led by Emily Gray
+Led by Matthew Burton

 Intent